 EMTS Academy's Reputation is Solid

-Over the last 15 years EMTS Academy has built a solid reputation in the EMS community.
-Our instructors are Paramedics who work full time at Williamson County EMS, Austin EMS, and Round Rock Fire Department.
+Over the last 16 years EMTS Academy has built a solid reputation in the EMS community.
+Our instructors are Paramedics who work full time at Williamson County EMS, Austin EMS, and Lake Travis Fire Rescue.
 We're known for producing quality EMTs and Paramedics while caring about each and every student along the way.
-Even with 167 EMS student this semester, you'll still know you matter.

 Latest News: TxDOT Offers Free Child Safety Seat Inspections To Save Young Lives